Skip to content

 Figure 1: Waterfall tokenomics high-level design.

-Every network account can stake a fixed number of coins (e.g., s = 3,200 WATER) to become a Worker for platform operation.
-Additionally, an appropriate number of Workers will be created to provide an effective and secure network at the first stage.
-To make this happen, the necessary number of coins is allocated from the Foundation.
+Every network account can stake a fixed number of coins (e.g., s = 32,000 WATER) to become a Validator for platform operation.
+Additionally, an appropriate number of Validators will be created to provide an effective and secure network at the first stage.
+To make this happen, the necessary number of coins is allocated from the Association.

-It is also possible to create light-Workers having fixed stakes.
-Their usage significantly expands the set of devices on which the Worker software can be installed, facilitating overall network decentralization.
+It is also possible to create light-Validators having fixed stakes.
+Their usage significantly expands the set of devices on which the Validator software can be installed, facilitating overall network decentralization.

 Coin Mining

 Block production is incentivized with minted rewards for each finalized block of the Coordinating network.
-In other words, new coins will be issued to cover the cost of rewarding coordinators for achieving necessary security guarantees, so-called Minimum Necessary Issuance.
-Earned coins are accrued to Workers every epoch.
+In other words, new coins will be issued to cover the cost of rewarding Coordinators for achieving necessary security guarantees, so-called Minimum Necessary Issuance.
+Earned coins are accrued to Coordinators every epoch.
 The annualized minted amount ( V ) depends on the total amount of staked coins ( S ):

 V = R o p t S o p t S .